tox-dev/platformdirs/docs/index.rst

 This includes directories where to place cache files, user data, configuration, etc.

-The source code and issue tracker are both hosted at `GitHub`_.
+The source code and issue tracker are both hosted on `GitHub`_.

 .. _GitHub: https://github.com/platformdirs/platformdirs